insure logo

 Wyoming$215

 The costs of a non-owner policy can vary from community to community.
-In the following tables, we look at the average rates being offered to people living in different California and Florida cities.
+The table below shows the average rates offered to people living in different California and Florida cities.

 In California, the state average for non-owner car insurance is $299.